hnrkndrssn/hwapp/README.md

 More deets on releasing

 Whoops, went a bit too fast for CI there.
-Update for end 2 end test
+Update for end 2 end test, and now it'll actually parse my Jira issue